LiF-x/lifxmod.com/mods/lifx-knools-weapons.md

 ###Ensure these files as already mentioned are on your server&nbsp;

-###Ensure the files are in the datafolder prepared for yo launcher.&nbsp;
+###Ensure the files are in the data folder YOU prepared for yo launcher.&nbsp;

 9. ​​Run the "createModpack.bat" included in this pack to generate a mod pack to upload to [Yo Launcher](https://www.yolauncher.app/)